fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 The module defines several categories of public constants.
 Some are used to parameterize the empirical slot expansion code.
-Others parameterize the slots table size, Some are used to define integer kind values for different applications.
+Others parameterize the slots table size.
+Some are used to define integer kind values for different applications.
 Finally, some are used to report errors or success.